tomjaguarpaw/H2/posts/haskells-missing-mutable-ref.md

 ## Acknowledgements

-Thanks to Simon Peyton Jones for helpful discussion and suggestions.
+Thanks to Simon Peyton Jones and [Alice (prophet)](https://welltypedwit.ch/) for helpful discussion and suggestions.